stacygohyunsi/troll_test/README.md

 Library used to develop telegram bot: https://github.com/Naltox/telegram-node-bot

+Just create a telegram bot using telegram botfather, then replace the key in the code and run the js file

+node index.js

+And you should be able to test the bot by sending a private message to the bot

 # Wish List
 * Reminders to be stored in easily accessible places e.g. Google Drive, Google Sheets
 * Customizable Motivational Message